MikeBrock03/Lifting-The-Bar/README.md

     box.classList.add("choice-box");
 ```

-Inside that box, we want to add and style the emoji and caption.
-Notice that we have to create the space and style first, then add the actual emoji from data:
+We want to add and style the emoji and caption inside that box:

 ```
 // create the emoji space on top